olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 }
 ```

-[01:04] This will tell us that 25 total pets are part of the library, all bundled in the same query.
-Aliases can be added to any field, so I added them to top-level queries, like `totalPets`, before.
+[01:04] This will tell us that 25 total pets are part of the library, all bundled in the same query. **Aliases can be added to any field**, so I added them to top-level queries, like `totalPets`, before.
 If you wanted to add them to more nested fields, you could do so.

 [01:20] I could rename the photo field with an alias called `petPhoto`, and this is going to rename that in the response in all cases.